Wedding

 8. Low Sandals Make the Most Sense

-Closed toes shoes are too heavy and serious for a beach wedding.
+Closed-toe shoes are too heavy and serious for a beach wedding.
 Instead, choose dressy sandals.
-(Make sure you have a good pedicure!)If the happy couple plans to take their vows right on the beach, don’t wear sandals with a high heels because they’ll just sink into the sand.
+(Make sure you have a good pedicure!)If the happy couple plans to take their vows right on the beach, don’t wear sandals with high heels because they’ll just sink into the sand.
+If the invitation says bare feet are okay, but you prefer to wear shoes, go for flat, glamorous sandals with a sexy touch of bling.

-Some beach ceremonies take place on the grass on a hotel patio, and if that is the case, then you can also wear wedges or even block heels because they are more comfortable to balance on than a high heel, and they won’t get stuck in any cracks.
+Some beach ceremonies take place on the grass or on a hotel patio.
+In this case, consider wedges or block heels because they are more comfortable, keep you balanced and your heels won’t get stuck in any cracks.
+Avoid flip-flops, or worse, Birkenstocks!
+They’re too casual, even for a laid-back beach wedding.

-9. Don’t Forget a Wrap
+9. Take a Wrap

-A light wrap comes in very handy and will protect your arms from the sun if the ceremony takes longer than you thought.
-It also comes ideal in the evening when things cool down.
+Don’t let the breezy beach wind spoil the day for you.
+A light wrap is very handy and will protect your arms from the sun if the ceremony runs long.
+A wrap is also handy in the evening when things cool down.

 10. A Hat is a Good Idea